The Science Behind MyopiaX®

 MyopiaX® modulates melanopsin-mediated dopamine release to slow the progression of myopia

 MyopiaX® administers selective ocular light stimulation, targeting the eye’s blind spot.
 This scientifically developed light stimulus aims to activate a network of cells in the retina to increase dopamine release.
-Dopamine is an important neurotransmitter in the retina that contributes to various processes, including eye growth regulation.
-The light used in MyopiaX® excites a subset of photosensitive cells that provide input to dopaminergic amacrine cells.
+Dopamine, a crucial neurotransmitter in the retina, plays a significant role in innate eye growth regulation mechanisms.
+The light in MyopiaX® stimulates specific photosensitive cells that communicate with dopaminergic amacrine cells, engaging this unique modulatory pathway.

 By engaging this pathway, MyopiaX® aims to effectively activate the signaling cascade from light exposure to dopamine release.
-It is hypothesized that this stimulation efficiently increases the release of retinal dopamine and has the potential to regulate eye growth and impact the rate of myopia progression.
+It is hypothesized that this stimulation efficiently increases the release of retinal dopamine and has the potential to regulate eye growth, and therefore impact the rate of myopia progression.

 Our Research